Body-Safe Sex Toys

 • If the toy is not waterproof submersible and has a motor (Magic Wands!!!), then wipe down the section that’s going to touch your parts with a 10% bleach solution or isopropyl alcohol, being careful to not get liquid in the motor, charging port, or battery compartment.
 Then wipe down with a damp cloth.

 • To remove odors, wipe your toys down with acetone (pure nail polish remover) first.
 If the odor hangs around, seal the toy in a plastic bag along with an enzymatic cleaner (like for pet-odor removal).
-There are many solutions for odor-removal, like baking soda, but the enzymatic pet cleaner method is the surest.
+There are many solutions for odor-removal, including baking soda, but the enzymatic pet cleaner method is the surest.

 UV Sterilizer Pouch by b-vibe - how to sterilize a butt plug